Adriankhl/relativitization/docs/design.md

 * Universe server move player by their velocity, update int4D, also update group id by their double4D position
 * Universe server convert mutable data to immutable data, save latest data, drop oldest data

-# Command, Mechanism, AI, and Data
+# Command, Event, Mechanism, AI, and Data
+* Commands and events are more definite, their behaviours should be defined in their class, where other data can have different mechanisms (i.e. mod), those data are handle externally and should not be defined within the class, except some universal utils function
 * Command collection is global, pick by command collection name
 * Mechanism is global, pick by mechanism collection name
 * AI is individual, pick by aiName